ignaciodeza/qNoise/README.md

 cd qNoise/test
 make test
 ./runTest.sh

 ```
 If you see
 ```
 All tests OK.
 ```
-at the end of the process then **qNoise** is installed and works in your system, if you don't want to know more, you can go directly to **Usage**.
+at the end of the process then **qNoise** is installed and works in your system, if you don't want to know more about the installation, you can go directly to **Usage**.

 ####Long story: